spapapan/Artificial-Intelligence/AI-Snake/README.md

 <b>AI Snake</b> is a game with a snake chasing a target.
 When the snake eat the target it grows in size.
+It also contains an artificial neural network (ANN) which learn while you play.

 -------------------------------------------------------------------------------------